KshitizRajan7/Vrit-Frontend-Task1/README.md

 - Integrated video into the respective tooltip component
 - Implemented mute icon on the video player
 - Adjusted pointer rendering for all directions (`top`, `left`, `right`, `bottom`)
+- **Added animation and transition effects on hover for TextHover and VideoHover components**

 ---